Airbus A380: A380neo

 On 15 June 2015, Reuters reported that Airbus was discussing an improved and stretched version of the A380 with at least six customers.
-The aircraft, called the A380neo, featured new engines and would accommodate an additional fifty passengers.
+The aircraft, called the A380neo, featured new engines and would accommodate an additional 50 passengers.
 Deliveries to customers were planned for sometime in 2020 or 2021.
-On 19 July 2015, Airbus CEO Fabrice Brégier stated that the company will build a new version of the A380 featuring new improved wings and new engines.
+On 19 July 2015, Airbus CEO Fabrice Brégier stated that the company would have built a new version of the A380 featuring new improved wings and new engines.
 Speculation about the development of a so-called A380neo ("neo" for "new engine option") had been going on for a few months after earlier press releases in 2014, and in 2015, the company was considering whether to end production of the type prior to 2018 or develop a new A380 variant.
-Later it was revealed that Airbus was looking at both the possibility of a longer A380 in line of the previously planned A380-900 and a new engine version, i.e. A380neo.
-Brégier also revealed that the new variant would be ready to enter service by 2020.
-The engine would most likely be one of a variety of all-new options from Rolls-Royce, ranging from derivatives of the A350's XWB-84/97 to the future Advance project due at around 2020.
+Later it was revealed that Airbus had been looking at both the possibility of a longer A380 in line of the previously planned A380-900 and a new engine version, i.e. A380neo.
+Brégier also revealed that the new variant would be planned to enter service by 2020.
+The engine would most likely had been one of a variety of all-new options from Rolls-Royce, ranging from derivatives of the A350's XWB-84/97 to the future Advance project due at around 2020.

-On 3 June 2016, Emirates President Tim Clark stated that talks between Emirates and Airbus on the A380neo have "lapsed".
+On 3 June 2016, Emirates President Tim Clark stated that talks between Emirates and Airbus on the A380neo had "lapsed".
 On 12 June 2017, Fabrice Brégier confirmed that Airbus would not launch an A380neo, stating "...there is no business case to do that, this is absolutely clear."
 However, Brégier stated it would not stop Airbus from looking at what could be done to improve the performance of the aircraft.
-One such proposal is a 32 ft wingspan extension to reduce drag and increase fuel efficiency by 4%, though further increase is likely to be seen on the aircraft with new Sharklets like on the A380plus.
+One such proposal was a 32 ft wingspan extension to reduce drag and increase fuel efficiency by 4%, though further increase was likely to be seen on the aircraft with new Sharklets like on the A380plus.

 Tim Clark stated the proposed re-engining would have offered a 12–14% fuel-burn reduction with an enhanced Trent XWB.

 In June 2023, despite A380 production having ceased, Clark renewed his plea for a re-engined A380neo, suggesting that a next-generation Rolls-Royce UltraFan could give a 25% reduction in fuel burn and emissions.